Copyright 2005 Rick Harrison

 Even years later after the restaurant franchise was torn down, if the watercourse remained, even in a largely deteriorated state of disrepair, observers would know that someone had designed the system to entertain observers.
 A given isolated point in the sequence of steps along the way toward the complete construction will not suffice to convince different observers to the same extent, or any group of them, but somewhere between the beginning and the end of that construction sequence, albeit at different points for different people, everyone will ultimately be convinced of intelligent design.

-In some design inferences complexity is clearly the main player and in others it is precision of workmanship or artificiality that leads us to conclude design.
+In some design inferences complexity is clearly the main player and in others it is precision of workmanship, visible purpose, or artificiality that leads us to conclude design.
 If we look at the dearth of nature’s spontaneous machine-like creations and how simple they are, the role of complexity becomes clear.
-Nature may make a rudimentary rope swing, bridge, or teeter-totter, but that’s about it.
+Nature may make a rudimentary rope swing, a bridge, or a teeter-totter, but that’s about it.
 In random etchings in rock or fossilized materials we see quite a few two-dimensional depictions of a wheel, but we see far fewer three dimensional wheels, fewer wheels on imperfect axles, and maybe one or two working but badly flawed naturally made handcarts.
 Working bicycles?
-No. Automobiles, space shuttles?
+No. Automobiles or space shuttles?
 No. Nature doesn’t do things of that complexity with interactive precisely matched moving parts.

 This is the flaw in Richard Dawkins’ argument in his book, Climbing Mount Improbable.
 He compares the trivial complexity in rock shape variations to the precise functionally interactive moving parts of living systems.
-It is untold trillions of times more improbable for an accident to throw together precisely formed interactive machines with moving parts than to just find points of equilibrium for a bunch of big rocks to sit on top of each other.
+It is untold trillions of times more improbable for an accident to throw together precisely formed interactive machines with moving parts than to find points of equilibrium for a bunch of big rocks to sit on top of each other.
 Yes, one can find a lot of variation in the shape of rocks and call it complexity of form, but it is not precise interactive moving functional complexity, which is vastly more difficult and improbable to produce by accident than a rock mountain.
 Dawkins analogy fails miserably; it is mathematically invalid—in fact ridiculous.
-He is not comparing apples to oranges; he is comparing mud balls to oranges, and more than that, in the case of mammals, living oranges more complex than the space shuttle.
+He is not comparing apples to oranges; he is comparing mud balls to the space shuttle.

 Functional constructions with borderline complexity may or may not warrant a design inference: tin cans with string, a few boards in a tree, a plank over a rock or a stream that works as a bridge or an improvised teeter-totter on a playground, etc. Maybe they were put there for a purpose, maybe not.
 But cases much farther out on the complexity scale are intuitively quite clear to us: they were intelligently designed.
-And context is seen here as relevant, since the context informs us of likelihood of an intelligently assigned function, even where the construction itself is rough and simple.
+Context is relevant, since the context informs us of likelihood of an intelligently assigned function, even where the construction itself is rough and simple.

 The important point here is not that there are gray areas around the threshold of the design inference of which we cannot be certain.
 Gray fringes around the thresholds of decision making occur everywhere in life and science.
 Having gray areas is not generally a problem for either scientific or common sense decisions.
 It is too cold to walk the five miles to town; the water is too shallow to dive into; etc. People will vary somewhat in their opinions about where the decision threshold lies for such things.
 The important point is that, outside the grey areas, we are not merely coincidentally correct in drawing our conclusions of intelligent design; we are rationally justified in having drawn them.
 We have made a valid inference using a reliable mental process involving logic and evidence.
 This remains true despite the fact that the mental evaluation process used may have occurred partially or fully in the unconscious mind, and despite the fact that science has yet to lay down a set-in-stone set of threshold criteria for making such decisions about intelligent design.

 No one disputes that we know intelligent design when we see it; it is a quick and often unconscious conclusion, practically a reflex.
-Everyone makes design inferences all day long every day without questioning them: cars, tools, electronics, etc.
+We all make design inferences all day long every day without questioning them: cars, tools, electronics, etc.

 We are not inferring design to account for a black box, but to account for an open box.
 A man from a primitive culture who sees an automobile might guess that it was powered by the wind or by an antelope hidden under the car, but when he opens up the hood and sees the engine he immediately realizes that it was designed.
 In the same way biochemistry has opened up the cell to examine what makes it run and we see that it, too, was designed.

-The mental process involved in the design inference need be neither unanimously agreed to nor infallible, but merely reliable, to be valid.
-Neo-Darwinists make this unreasonable demand of the design inference, that it must be both unanimous and infallible, though such unrealistic standards are used nowhere else in life or science for any of the other kinds of inferences and decisions we make.
+The mental process involved in the design inference needn’t be unanimously agreed to, fully precise, or infallible, but merely reliable, to be valid.
 We often approximate, disagree about, and make mistakes concerning weight and distance, for example.
 “That is too far for a human to jump.”
 “It would take six locomotives to pull that load.”
-“We don’t have time to get there before dark,” etc. Generally, such judgments are correct, though not always.
+“We don’t have time to get there before sunset,” etc. Generally, such judgments are correct, though not always.
 This remains true despite the fact that people disagree at times on what the correct judgment is in a given circumstance.
-Judgments regarding weight and distance are neither fully precise, unanimously agreed to, nor infallible, but they are reliable and, at least at times, rationally justified.
-Sometimes we make the correct judgment for the right reasons and based upon accurate perception.

 The same is true of drawing the conclusion of intelligent design.
-Just as with weight and distance we know that the basic mental process we use is valid.
+Just as with estimates of weight and distance, we know that the basic mental process we use is valid.
 Clearly, we are doing something reliable and consistent when we conclude that something has been intelligently made, for we are almost never wrong.

 In the case of judging weight and distance we know in general terms what the mental and perceptual processes involved are.
 But, in the case of the design inference, what is it precisely that we are doing?
 That is the core question that remains to be answered.

 There may be more than one answer.
-Here are the leading candidates for what I think is probably going on when humans make a design inference: (1) We may have a special, and an especially complex mental faculty, that is employed when design inferences are made, the logic circuits of which may or may not ever be revealed to the conscious mind; or (2) We may be subconsciously speeding through steps that equate to very basic review of the empiric data of our life experience (an inventory of event types) of natural versus artificial constructions, an inductive logic applied to types that assumes the future will be like the past; or, (3) Our minds might be subconsciously doing the complexity and probability math, computing at lightning speed that an accident could not be expected to achieve the precision and control and luck required to create such a thing; or (4) we are seeing direct indicators of the activity of specifically human or sentient intelligence: intellectual thought, moral or aesthetic judgment, artistic merit, math, science formulae, linguistic content, axiomatic or Boolean logical systems.
-But whichever one or more of the four approaches is involved—and in theory, they could all be involved—we get a generally reliable a perception that the object or system in question has been intelligently designed, usually but not always sensing the purpose or function.
+Here are the leading candidates for what I think is probably going on when humans make a design inference: (1) We perceive purpose or function; (2) We perceive a level of precision in form that our minds conclude could only be the result of intelligent craft; (3) Our brains cycle through a set of patterns (both general and specific) that we have learned to associate with intelligently designed objects to find a match; (4) Our minds might be subconsciously doing the complexity and probability math, computing at lightning speed that an accident could not be expected to achieve the precision and control and luck required to create such a thing; or (5) we are seeing direct indicators of the activity of specifically human or sentient intelligence: intellectual thought, moral or aesthetic judgment, artistic merit, math, science formulae, linguistic content, axiomatic or Boolean logical systems.
+But whichever one (or more) of these five approaches is involved—in theory, they could all be involved as well as other decision logics—we get a generally reliable perception that the object or system in question has been intelligently designed.

 Precision and complexity may be enough at times without knowing an object’s purpose or function, but knowing the purpose basically serves to lower the threshold of how precise or how complex something must be before we confidently conclude it was the product of intelligent design.
 The following list shows some ways to combine these types of mental insights and perceptual observations that could generate high confidence in a design inference: